Justin-Lund/PS-Decode/README.md

 Option 0 is used to check if deobfuscation techniques were successful.

-De-obfuscation techniques are separated as the order of techniques applied may need to be changed depending on the code.
+De-obfuscation techniques are separated, since the order of deobfuscation techniques applied may need to be changed, depending on the code.

 &nbsp;

+More deobfuscation techniques to be added to _soon™_

 ## Reference: Powershell Obfuscation Techniques